Managing Photography Clients During COVID-19

 - Building and publishing a tour

-- Uploading to Google Maps and/or embedding to their websites
+- Uploading to Google Maps and embedding to their websites

 - Production timelines

-Taking preemptive measures before a virtual tour shoot is conducted will prevent clients from reacting negatively as a result of their virtual tour experiencing delays.
+Taking preemptive measures before a virtual tour shoot will prevent clients from reacting negatively due to their virtual tour experiencing delays.

 2. Prepare your clients for potential delays or limitations

-Google has recently made an announcement that their teams across the globe are taking safety precautions amidst COVID-19.
+Google has recently announced that their teams across the globe are taking safety precautions amidst COVID-19.

-These measures limit the number of employees in their offices at any given time, resulting in temporary limitations and delays for contributing to Google Maps.
+These measures limit the number of employees in their offices at any given time, resulting in temporary limitations and delays in contributing to Google Maps.

 The announcement reads,

-During these difficult times, it will be important to be proactive as opposed to reactive.
+During these difficult times, it will be essential to be proactive instead of reactive.

-Warning clients of possible delays or limitations will not only save face, but it will allow both parties to prepare for these changes with any resources necessary.
-Ultimately, be as up front and honest with your clients as possible during this time.
-Many current challenges are out of people’s hands, and it’s important to work together.
+Warning clients of possible delays or limitations will save face and allow both parties to prepare for these changes with any necessary resources.
+Ultimately, be as upfront and honest with your clients as possible during this time.
+Many current challenges are out of people’s hands, and working together is essential.

 3. Use other resources at your disposal while you wait for tours to finish publishing

-We understand the difficulties and frustrations around an unfinished project—especially if it’s a key part of your product offering.
+We understand the difficulties and frustrations around an unfinished project—especially if it’s a vital part of your product offering.

-And although there aren’t a lot of loopholes around the effects of COVID-19 on projects, there are resources out there that can provide clients with some useful alternatives while they wait for their Google tour to publish.
+And although there aren’t many loopholes around the effects of COVID-19 on projects, there are resources out there that can provide clients with some valuable alternatives while they wait for their Google tour to publish.

-For example, sharing a preview link with clients of their virtual tour while Google Maps is still experiencing delays may provide reassurance that their tour is complete, but temporarily unavailable.
+For example, sharing a preview link with clients of their virtual tour while Google Maps is still experiencing delays may provide reassurance that their time is complete but temporarily unavailable.

-After publishing, Panoskin PRO members can get a live Google Maps link to their tour by clicking on any scene thumbnail in the upload photos section of the publisher, then click on the Google tab, and click the blue "visit scene" button.
+After publishing, TourBuilder PRO members can get a live Google Maps link to their tour by clicking on any scene thumbnail in the upload photos section of the publisher, then clicking on the Google tab and clicking the blue “visit scene” button.
 These links are live and can be shared with clients.

-For general Panoskin support, click here to learn more.
+For general TourBuilder support, you can click here to learn more.

 4. Stay up to date on recent news from Google

-As there is no known date for when these delays will end, it’s essential that both photographers and clients stay updated on Google news and stay informed on how these changes will affect regular business.
+As there is no known date for when these delays will end, both photographers and clients must stay updated on Google News and stay informed on how these changes will affect regular business.

-It is a stressful time for everyone, especially businesses that are directly being affected by these changes, but conducting a quick check in at least once every day will ensure you get right back to business as soon as possible.
+It is stressful for everyone, especially businesses directly affected by these changes.
+Still, conducting a quick check-in at least once every day will ensure you get back to business as soon as possible.

-Photographers should make it a priority to maintain open communication with clients on Google news and how it will affect them directly.
+Photographers should prioritize maintaining open communication with clients on Google News and how it will affect them directly.

 5. Know how to answer pricing questions during this time